 If you are moving in Fall River, Massachusetts, or anywhere else in the South Coast area, to another country outside the U.S., consider moving your things to Affordable Storage in Fall River.
 They offer 24/7 security surveillance, feature keypad entry and run a very clean and well-maintained facility.
 They can also store your car, boat, motorcycle or RV and even offer disk locks for added strength and security.

 Call the on-site manager at Affordable Storage in Fall River for more information.
-You can even rent a Budget Truck for moving your items into storage through their office, as they are an authorized Budget dealer.
+You can even rent a Penske Truck for moving your items into storage through their office, as they are an authorized Penske dealer.
 You can reserve a long term self-storage unit online today and there are options available that allow you to set your account up for automatic payment or make monthly payments online.